 1. Play and self-soothing

-Most babies may pull their ears while playing or when they discover their body parts.
+Most infants may pull their ears while playing or when they discover their body parts.
 For instance, a baby may pull their ears while also pulling their nose or toes since they may discover these body parts and their range of motions.
 It is part of the baby’s self-play during their early months.

 2. Ear infections and irritation